 (NOTE: This trip requires a minimum of 6 participants)

-Safari Origination Point and Conclusion Point: This safari begins in Johannesburg, South Africa and concludes in Kasane, Botswana
+Safari Origination Point and Conclusion Point: This safari begins in Johannesburg and concludes in Kasane, Botswana

 We think we have put together something special with this trip.
 November is the height of the dry season.
 The region will not have had any rain since March, so all of the wildlife will have to congregate at the few remaining waterholes and rivers.
 That is exactly where we will be.
 We expect excellent sightings of both antelope and predator animals in the Okavango and along the Chobe River.
 In addition, during this time of year, many bird species begin migrating to the region.
 Notable among these are the beautiful carmine bee-eaters.
 That’s why we have added 3 nights on the Zambezi River.
 The bee eaters will have nested in the hills along the river and will be extremely active catching insects to feed the young.

 The Okavango Delta is known as having the some of the richest wildlife densities in the world.
 This combined with the Botswana concept of low density/low impact tourism normally make the cost of a trip to the region cost prohibitive.
 By going in the shoulder season before the rains, we will be able to take advantage of the best game viewing time of the year at a reasonable price.

 The Carmine Bee-eater migration is a short-term annual event that is a highly desirable sighting.
 The birds arrive in September, mate in October and by early November, there are chicks that need feeding.
 This corresponds with what is known as the ‘termite hatch’, when the termite mounds erupt with winged insects leaving to form new mounds.
 The bee-eaters have a feeding frenzy during the event and our goal will be to photograph the birds as they snatch the insects for feeding the young Carmine chicks.